chef/chef-web-docs/chef_master/source/install_chef_automate.rst

    Because the Supermarket FQDN argument is optional, it will not be prompted for when not specified.
-You must include this option to set up the Chef Automate server to interact with an internal Supermarket.
+You must include this option to set up the Chef Automate server to interact with a private Supermarket.
 The setup command can be re-run as often as necessary.

    .. tag automate_supermarket

    .. note:: To enable Chef Automate to upload cookbooks to a private Supermarket, you have to manually log into the Supermarket server with the ``delivery`` user, and when it prompts you to enable the user for Supermarket, enter ``yes``.
+Also, you must copy the Supermarket certificate file to ``/etc/delivery/supermarket.crt`` on the Chef Automate server.

    .. end_tag